scsole/q-sys-module-dialog-controller/README.md

     Controls.Dialog_Btn_2,
     -- Add as required
 }
-local titleCtrl = Controls.Dialog_Title -- set to nil if unused, else use a UCI trigger button local messageCtrl = Controls.Dialog_Message -- set to nil if unused, else use a UCI trigger button
+local titleCtrl = Controls.Dialog_Title -- set to nil if unused, else use a UCI text box (read only) local messageCtrl = Controls.Dialog_Message -- set to nil if unused, else use a UCI text box (read only)

 local CustomDialog = DialogController:New(sharedLayerName, btnCtrls, titleCtrl, messageCtrl)